CaffeinatedCarter/untitled-emerald-project/README.md

 * Ledge to Fallarbor
 * Cut trees in front of the Cutter's house in Rustboro
 * Rock smashed in Rusturf tunnel should be distinct.
 Maybe need a high-level Pokémon to use strength?
 Maybe make the rock visually different?
 This one is weird and vague.
+* Fishing off of Pacifidlog should give you a Corsola
+* Lower the encounter rate on water overall
+* Fix Feebas spawning (mirror ORAS!)

 ## Gyms